History of the Metropolitan Council

 In 1969, the wastewater systems operated by the Minneapolis-Saint Paul Sanitary District and suburban communities were inadequate to meet the needs of developing suburbs.
 Groundwater was being contaminated by failing septic systems, and inadequately-treated wastewater was being discharged into the Mississippi River and local lakes.
 The Legislature created the Metropolitan Sewer Board to develop a modern regional wastewater collection and treatment system, and within a decade 20 old plants were closed, 4 new plants built, and others upgraded.

-Today, 2.7 million residents in the seven-county Twin Cities region are served by eight award-winning regional treatment plants operated by the Council's Environmental Services group (MCES).
+Today, more than 2.8 million residents in the seven-county Twin Cities region are served by nine award-winning regional treatment plants operated by the Council's Environmental Services group (MCES).
 In 2016 the National Association of Clean Water Agencies recognized our integrated, “One Water” approach by designating the division a “Water Utility of the Future Now.”
-At the direction of the legislature, the Council is working to ensure the sustainability of our water supply, developing a Water Supply Plan, and providing guidance and tools, outreach and technical assistance to communities to help them conserve water.
-More about Wastewater and Water services.
+At the direction of the legislature, the Met Council is working to ensure the sustainability of our water supply, developing a Water Supply Plan, and providing guidance and tools, outreach and technical assistance to communities to help them conserve water.
+Read more about Wastewater and Water services.

 The Legislature created the Regional Parks system in 1974, encompassing existing city and county parks, and committing $40 million in bonds to acquire land to develop parks.
 At the time, many of the proposed park sites were being eyed for other purposes, such as shopping malls or landfills.
-The Council's stewardship and efforts to identify and purchase natural areas have resulted in a large and vibrant Regional Park System that includes 54 parks and park reserves, 40 regional trails totaling more than 360 miles, and 8 special recreation areas, such as the Como Park zoo and conservatory.
+The Met Council's stewardship and efforts to identify and purchase natural areas have resulted in a large and vibrant regional park system that includes 54 parks and park reserves, 40 regional trails totaling more than 360 miles, and 8 special recreation areas, such as the Como Park zoo and conservatory.

-Residents love the region's parks and natural areas and cite them as contributing significantly to our high quality of life; there were more than 47.3 million visits to regional parks and trails in 2015.
-Future plans focus on expanding the system, enhancing access to parks, and strengthening the equtable use of parks by all residents.
-More about the Regional Parks system.
+Residents love the region's parks and natural areas and cite them as contributing significantly to our high quality of life; there were more than 65 million visits to regional parks and trails in 2021.
+Future plans focus on expanding the system, enhancing access to parks, and strengthening the equitable use of parks by all residents.
+Read more about the regional parks system.

-When the federal Section 8 voucher program began in 1974, the legislature directed the Council to administer the rent subsidy program for smaller suburban communities.
-In it's first year, Metro HRA provided 550 vouchers in 13 communities.
-Today, it administers 6,502 vouchers in 96 communities, winning the highest rankings for efficient program operations for 13 straight years.
+When the federal Section 8 voucher program began in 1974, the legislature directed the Met Council to administer the rent subsidy program for smaller suburban communities.
+In its first year, Metro HRA provided 550 vouchers in 13 communities.
+Today, it administers 7,200 vouchers in 96 communities, winning the highest rankings for efficient program operations for 13 straight years.

-In 2015, the Council adopted a new Housing Policy Plan, the first in nearly 30 years, to assist local communities plan for an create housing options that give people of all incomes and life stages viable choices for safe, stable and affordable homes.
-More about Housing services.
+In 2015, the Met Council adopted a new Housing Policy Plan, the first in nearly 30 years, to assist local communities plan for an create housing options that give people of all incomes and life stages viable choices for safe, stable and affordable homes.
+Read more about housing services.